ImageMagick/Usage-Markdown/distorts/index.md

 [![\[IM Output\]](koala_arrow.png)](koala_arrow.png) ![==&gt;](../img_www/right.gif) [![\[IM Output\]](koala_one_point.png)](koala_one_point.png)

-With two points, the '`Affine`' distortion can not only translate a image but scale and rotate it as well (the full range of a '`SRT`' distortion.
+With two points, the '`Affine`' distortion can not only translate an image but scale and rotate it as well (the full range of a '`SRT`' distortion.

-For example here I map the 'ears' to the koala (the red line from '`30,11`' and '`48,29`'), to a larger horizontal position (a blue line from '`15,15`' to '`60,15`'), requiring the image to be scaled, rotated and translated so the control points are moved to this new position.
+For example, here I map the 'ears' to the koala (the red line from '`30,11`' and '`48,29`'), to a larger horizontal position (a blue line from '`15,15`' to '`60,15`'), requiring the image to be scaled, rotated and translated so the control points are moved to this new position.

 ~~~{.hide}
 convert koala.gif -fill none \